Chinese Eastern Railway: Resumed joint Sino-Soviet ownership (1945–1952)

 On 20 August 1945, troops of the 2nd Far Eastern Front and ships of the Amur Flotilla, supported by airborne troops, captured Harbin, returning the Chinese Eastern Railway to Soviet control.

 According to the 14 August 1945 Sino-Soviet agreement, the CER and South Manchuria Railway were unified into the newly created Chinese Changchun Railway (CCR) under joint Sino-Soviet administration for a 30-year period, after which the railway had to be transferred to China free of charge.
 The management of the railway was designated to a board composed, evenly, of 5 Soviet and 5 Chinese members, with headquarters in Changchun.
 Military personnel and the local civilian population aided in setting the track gauge along the main stretch of the CCR (Manchuria station — Harbin — Pogranichnaya station) to fit the Soviet standard.

 Stalin considered the treaty made with Chiang Kai-shek to be unequal, and in the late 1940s proposed to Mao Zedong that Port Arthur (Lüshun Port) as well as the Dalian and the Chinese Eastern Railway be handed back to China, but Mao feared that a Soviet withdrawal from Manchuria would jeopardise the CCP's position in northeast China, and persuaded Stalin to postpone the transfer.

-On the 4 February 1950, in Moscow, the signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance; an agreement on the CCR, Dalian and Port Arthur; and a deal to provide the PRC with a long-term loan happened.
+On 4 February 1950, in Moscow, the signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance; an agreement on the CCR, Dalian and Port Arthur; and a deal to provide the PRC with a long-term loan happened.
 On 25 April 1950, the railway came under the jurisdiction of the Chinese-Soviet Society of the CCR with headquarters in Harbin.

-On the 31 December 1952 the handover of the CCR to China was formalised.
+On 31 December 1952 the handover of the CCR to China was formalised.
 The CCR's assets, transferred to China, were valued at 600 million dollars, and included, apart from the railtracks, trains and wagons: locomotive repair plants, coal mines, a number of forestry, trade and catering enterprises, 1850364 m2 of housing space, 69 schools, 25 cultural centres and other facilities.
 From 1953, the Chinese Changchun Railway was reorganised into the Harbin Railway, symbolizing the end of all Russian involvement with the railway.
 In 1955, the Chinese government ceased to pay out pensions to CER pensioners (at that time 287 were living in Manchuria), however, after formal complaints, 60 of the pensioners received 1040 yuan each.